HsenagRahdeers/Polarimeter-Vershion5/README.md

-# Polarimeter-Vershion5
+Welcome to Polarimeter-Vershion5!

-The python code here gives you a nice GUI to use the polarimeter.
-It communicates to the Arduino over serial at 115200 baud rate.
+This Python code provides a user-friendly GUI for using the polarimeter.
+It communicates with the Arduino over a serial connection at a baud rate of 115200.

-Enter portname and click on start to run the polarimeter, use the "write" button to write data to a .csv file, and "history" button to read old data.
+To run the polarimeter, simply enter the port name and click on the "start" button.
+You can use the "write" button to save data to a .csv file, and the "history" button to access previously saved data.

-On Linux, the port should look something like "/dev/ttyACM0" or "/dev/ttyACM1".
-For windows, it should be something like "COM6" or "COM7".
+If you're using Linux, the port should be something like "/dev/ttyACM0" or "/dev/ttyACM1".
+For Windows, it should be "COM6" or "COM7".

+Please note that the provided MATLAB live script is slightly outdated and was originally made for Polarimeter V3.
+Feel free to make appropriate changes as needed.

+Thank you for using Polarimeter-Vershion5!